srout2021/srout2021/README.md

 ## Hi there 👋

+📚 Graduate studying Electrical and Computer Engineering @ University of Texas at Austin

+⚙️ Current and 2x SWE Intern @ Lockheed Martin

+👾 Research Assistant @ UT Austin

+👩🏽‍💻 Member of IEEE, IEEE RAS, Machine Learning and Data Science, Information and Systems Security, ASME

+🏆 I've won two hackathons @ JP Morgan Chase and Capital One

+💬 Reach out to see code for my personal projects

+💡 Working on SWE, ML/AI, and embedded system projects as well as any collaborative opportunities to learn new technologies

+📫 Currently looking for new opportunities in SWE, ML/AI, Data Science, and Embedded Systems

 <!--
 **srout2021/srout2021** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.